This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 FAQ

-Can I use a structured baby carrier for a 7 lb newborn without an insert?
+Can you use a baby carrier with a newborn under 8 pounds?

 Sharing is caring!